CTSRD-CHERI/cheri-exercises/src/exercises/cheriabi/README.md

 interacts with the kernel through system calls, and other such foundational details.

+## The Kernel Voluntarily Honors Capability Bounds

+`kern-read-over.c` demonstrates a (potential) loss of spatial safety when pointers are passed from userspace to the kernel.
+The kernel, by convention, has full access to all of userspace memory.
+Even when CheriBSD is running CheriABI programs, this is true: the kernel holds a capability with full RWX access to all userspace addresses.
+Therefore, the kernel can act as a *confused deputy*, accessing memory with its legitimate authority but without intent.

+1. Compile `kern-read-over.c` for both the baseline (`kern-read-over-baseline`) and CHERI-enabled (`kern-read-over-cheri`) architectures.

+2. Run these programs and observe their outputs.

+3. Focusing on the `read()` system call, what happens in the two versions of the program.
+When, in particular, does it look like the CHERI version notices something is amiss?

+4. If you have done the [inter-stack-object buffer overflow exercise](../buffer-overflow-stack), contrast the behaviors of the two CHERI-enabled programs.

 ## The Process Memory Map

 In most UNIX programs, the rights to manipulate the virtual memory map are